-Limits: .25-mile in each direction from the intersection of Wilson Rd and Nippersink Rd in Round Lake and Grant township
+Limits: .25-mile in each direction from the intersection of Wilson Rd and Nippersink Rd in Round Lake and Grant Township

-Description: This project consists of pavement reconstruction with a new signalized intersection, retaining wall on NW and SE corners, and shared-use path along south side of Nippersink Rd and east side of Wilson Rd north of Nippersink Rd, pavement markings and related work.
+Description: This project consists of pavement reconstruction with a new signalized intersection, retaining wall on NW and SE corners, and a shared-use path along the south side of Nippersink Rd and east side of Wilson Rd north of Nippersink Rd, pavement markings and related work.

 Paul Guardi, Resident Engineer

 Lake County Division of Transportation

 600 W Winchester Rd

 8/19/2019 - The contractor has completed the removal of the existing surface.
 Traffic is now in its permanent configuration with each approach having a dedicated left-turn lane.
 A corrective layer of asphalt has also been placed to improve transitions into curves and widened pavement.
 Preparations for final surface paving are happening -- longitudinal joint sealant has been placed where the paving joints will be.
 This material drastically improves the joint and keeps it from deteriorating.
 Final surface paving will begin this week, once completed, the final striping will be put in place.

 8/5/2019 - The contractor has completed most of the landscaping onsite.
 The signal poles and arms have been installed and an activation date will be scheduled once power has been provided.
 Crews are continuing to prepare the site for the milling of the existing pavement scheduled for the week of 8/5/19.
 Following the milling, a corrective layer of asphalt will be placed in selective areas to prepare the site for the final surface.
 Thick rubberized material will be placed where pavement seams are planned in the final surface.